 Whether you're an undergraduate student looking for the entry-level skills of a bachelor's degree or a working professional seeking to advance your career through a master's degree, you'll need a school that can suit your needs.
 To help you find the school that's right for you, we've utilized data from the Integrated Postsecondary Education Data System (IPEDS) to compile this ranking of the best online colleges for emergency management.
-These rankings can provide students with key insight into program features and highlights; learn more about the methodology we used for this list at the bottom of this page.
+These rankings can provide students with key insight into program features and highlights.

 When choosing any degree program, be it online or on-campus, it can be helpful to have an idea of what coursework may look like and what skills to focus on learning.
 This bird's-eye look at online crisis management degree programs can show students what to expect from a program in this field.